ktdavies/CS506-Final-Project-Repository/README.md

 # Climate Data Supported Prediction Modeling
-Our goal within this section of our project is to simulate how climate change will affect flight delays by adjusting our data set to reflect future climate predictions and building and running a prediction model on these new paramaters considering both total precipitation amounts and the frequency/intensity of heavy precipitation events.
+Our goal within this portion of our project is to simulate how climate change will affect flight delays by adjusting our data set to reflect future climate predictions and building and running a prediction model on these new paramaters considering both total precipitation amounts and the frequency/intensity of heavy precipitation events.

+# How We Created our Prediction Model

 ## Data Cleaning & Encoding Workflow